 Welcome to Reception’s Class Page

-With Mrs Sweeney, Mrs Williams, Mrs Sheldon-Price and our thirty wonderful Reception children!
+With Miss Cohen, Mrs Williams, Mrs Sweeney and our thirty lovely Reception children!

 Early Years Curriculum: Development Matters

 Early Learning Goals: Early Learning Goals Posters

 Miss Cohen loves everything Disney, her favourite film is The Lion King.
 Miss Cohen loves spending time outdoors taking her puppy on long muddy walks.
 Miss Cohen loves to travel and explore our beautiful world.

 Mrs Williams has a very cute dog called Olly who can be quite cheeky and mischievous, though he is learning to be better behaved!
 Mrs Williams and Mr Williams like to go for long walks with Olly and Mrs Williams is also an amazing cook.
 She makes delicious cakes and impressive meals.
 She once even made a wedding cake!

 We want to build children who are independent, confident and thoughtful.
 We understand that the building blocks of our school are in our hands and that is why we take a very holistic approach to education, understanding that every single one of our children is unique, individual and incredibly special!
 We love all of our children and that is why we are so keen to meet the varying needs of each one, ensuring that by the time they leave our Reception class they are ready to embark on the exciting journey of school life.

 We like to have a very varied, lively and ever changing classroom environment where the outdoor activities and indoor activities give us the best chance of accessing the full foundation stage curriculum so that we can all do our absolute best!